leandrokanis/christian-system/preface.md

-commencement till the present time, but simply informing the reader that the principles stated in the following pages have been maturely considered, and have passed through a long, complicated, and vigorous oppositions, —we shall hasten to the object of this book, which is to lay before the reader a miniature view of the principles already noticed.
+commencement till the present time, but simply informing the reader that the principles stated in the following pages have been maturely considered, and have passed through a long, complicated, and vigorous oppositions, — we shall hasten to the object of this book, which is to lay before the reader a miniature view of the principles already noticed.